How To Choose the Right Divorce Process For You

 3. Do you have special needs children?
 Or, are you worried that your kids won't adapt well to your divorce?

-If so, collaborative divorce can provide you with access to a specially-trained child specialist who can help you get through your divorce in the way that twill do the least damage to your kids.
+If so, Collaborative Divorce can provide you with access to a specially-trained child specialist who can help you get through your divorce in the way that twill do the least damage to your kids.

 4. Are you and your spouse both willing to voluntarily provide accurate and complete financial information?